xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/sample1/README.md

 Almost all plugin code would not be executed under the configuration cache: all output with `[configuration]` prefix indicates configuration phase execution.

-The only plugin line executed under the configuration cache would be `task.doFirst(...)` block:
+The only plugin line executed under the configuration cache would be `task.doFirst(...)` block.

 ## Test